• RECIPES

 Mochi Cinnamon Rolls

-These mochi cinnamon rolls are crisp on the outside, chewy on the inside, and very addictive!
-They are really easy to make and are the perfect treat to enjoy with a hot cuppa tea or coffee.
-They're also gluten-free, but you'd never know it!
-Enjoy one for breakfast, an afternoon snack, or dessert!
+These mochi cinnamon rolls are crisp on the outside, mochi chewy on the inside, and so scrumptious!
+They are easy to make, require no rising time, and are delicious with a hot cup of tea or coffee.
+These gluten-free rolls are perfect for breakfast, an afternoon snack, or even dessert!
+The combination of cinnamon, sugar and the chewy bread texture makes them totally morish and addictive!

 4.45 from 9 votes